Undertone0809/gcop/docs/guide/quick-start.md

 - `git ac`: Add all changes and commit with an AI-generated message
 - `git p`: Push changes to the remote repository
 - `git undo`: Undo the last commit while keeping changes staged
+- `git amend`: Amend the last commit message
 - `git gconfig`: Open the GCOP configuration file for adjustments

 For more detailed information on each command, refer to the [Commands](./commands.md) section.

 ## Next Steps

-- Explore the [Introduction](./introduction.md) for an overview of GCOP's features
+- Visit our [How to guide](/guide/how-to-guide) for common questions and troubleshooting
-- Check out the [How to Config Model](../how-to-config-model.md) guide for advanced configuration options
+- Check out the [How to Config Model](/other/how-to-config-model) guide for advanced configuration options
-- Visit our [FAQ](../faq.md) for common questions and troubleshooting

 Start enhancing your Git workflow with GCOP today!